 The Occupational Therapy Assistant Program begins every year in August and requires all day attendance Monday through Friday.
 All prospective students are required to meet the admission criteria.
 In addition, all applicants should be free of illegal drug use, have no felony convictions, and be clear of any misdemeanor convictions other than minor traffic violations.
 For more information about the application procedures, please call Karen Wells at 817-598-8850 or 940-325-2591 or the OTA Program Director, Mike McGough, 817-598-8801.
-Applications for admission will be accepted beginning in January through May each year for the Occupational Therapy Assistant Program.
+Applications for admission will be accepted beginning in January through the second Monday in June of each year for the Occupational Therapy Assistant Program.

 Application requirements include the following:

 - Submit Weatherford College application and official transcripts to the Office of Student Affairs

 - Evidence of successful completion of the Texas Success Initiative or evidence of being exempt.